ashram15/FlappyChick/README.md

 - This game is primarily built with pygame.
 - Features jumps, hits, and scoring.
 - Also includes a moving UI design.
+- Keeps track of high score in device

 <img width="330" alt="game1" src="https://github.com/user-attachments/assets/676ccd0e-a192-4fb3-966a-cdf3852901ef" />